 Self-Disclosure and Its Impact on Individuals Who Receive Mental Health Services

 National Collaborative on Workforce and Disability for Youth.
 (2005).
 The 411 on disability disclosure: A workbook for youth with disabilities.
 Washington, DC: Institute for Educational Leadership.
-Available at http://www.ncwd-youth.info/411-on-disability-disclosure
+Retrieved from http://www.ncwd-youth.info/411-on-disability-disclosure

 Office of Disability Employment Policy. (n.d.)
 Advising youth with disabilities on disclosure.
 Washington, DC: U.S. Department of Labor.
 Available at http://www.dol.gov/odep/pubs/fact/advising.htm